zemiguel20/AirRaceGame/Documentation/Index.md

 This script has methods to be used on input events, which will influence the movement.

-Since the Gravity and Drag forces are already applied by the physics engine, the script algorithm does the following tasks:

-1. Calculate and apply rotations if input given
-2. Calculate Thrust
-3. Calculate Lift
-4. Apply both Thrust and Lift

-There is information below that explain this steps.
+Movement is calculated every physics step, in *FixedUpdate* calls, as explained in the [documentation](https://docs.unity3d.com/2021.1/Documentation/ScriptReference/Rigidbody.html).

+Physics of the plane movement explained in the [Physics](#Physics) section below.

 ##### Movement Input <a name="MovementInput"></a> <a href="#Index" style="font-size:13px">(index)</a>

-Parts of the movement calculatins rely on *input factors*.
+Parts of the movement calculations rely on *input factors*.

 To set this factors, *MovementController* exposes callback methods to be used by Input components.